E2S2: Encoding-Enhanced Sequence-to-Sequence Pretraining for Language Understanding and Generation: Introduction

-Extensive experiments on several downstream tasks, including both NLU (i.e., GLUE benchmark~\cite{wang2018glue}) and NLG (text summarization, grammatical error correction, and dialog generation), show that E2S2 consistently outperforms the vanilla seq2seq pretraining schemes.
-To be more specific, using the typical seq2seq PLM (BART~\cite{lewis2020bart}) as the basic model, E2S2 achieves +1.1\% averaged performance improvement on test sets of GLUE benchmark, especially +2.3\% improvement on the CoLA task that is highly related to the denoising objective.
-In addition to the positive effect on NLU tasks, we also observe consistent improvements on NLG tasks, e.g., +1.75\% $F_{0.5}$ score for grammatical error correction task.
-We also empirically prove that our E2S2 strategy is complementary to other seq2seq PLMs, e.g., T5~\cite{raffel2020exploring}.
+Extensive experiments on several downstream tasks, including both NLU (\textit{i.e.}, GLUE benchmark~\cite{wang2018glue}) and NLG (text summarization, grammatical error correction, and dialog generation), show that E2S2 consistently outperforms the vanilla seq2seq pretraining scheme.
+More specifically, using the typical seq2seq PLM (BART~\cite{lewis2020bart}) as the baseline model, E2S2 achieves +1.1\% averaged performance improvement on test sets of GLUE benchmark, especially +2.3\% improvement on the CoLA task that is highly related to the denoising objective.
+In addition to the positive effect on NLU tasks, we also observe consistent improvements on NLG tasks, \textit{e.g.}, +1.75\% $F_{0.5}$ score for grammatical error correction task.
+We also empirically prove that our E2S2 strategy is compatible with other seq2seq PLMs, \textit{e.g.}, T5~\cite{raffel2020exploring}.
 These results demonstrate the effectiveness and universality of our E2S2 strategy.
-Additionally, in-depth discussions in Sec.~\ref{disscusion} prove that E2S2 is robust to the hyper-parameters and indeed enables the encoder to learn better linguistic representations.
+Additionally, in-depth discussions in section~\ref{disscusion} prove that E2S2 indeed enables the encoder to learn better linguistical representations.

-\textbf{\textit{Contributions.}} Technically, our E2S2 is not conceptually novel, but it is one of rare works that recognize the impact of encoder and enhance its effects in seq2seq pretraining scenarios, to the best of our knowledge.
-Our main contributions in this paper can be summarized as follows: \begin{itemize} \item We explore the shortcomings (unsatisfactory capability of the encoder) of seq2seq pretraining and present an encoder-enhanced learning strategy (termed as E2S2) to recast the vanilla seq2seq pretraining scheme via integrating more self-supervised information on the side of encoder. \item We design two self-supervised pretraining objectives from two meaningful aspects, i.e., locally denoising the perturbed text earlier and globally learning better sentence representations, which are easy-to-implement and model-agnostic.
+Our main contributions can be summarized as follows: \begin{itemize} \item We explore the shortcomings (unsatisfactory capability of the encoder) of seq2seq pretraining and present an encoder-enhanced learning strategy (termed as E2S2) to recast the vanilla seq2seq pretraining scheme via integrating more self-supervised information on the side of encoder.

+\item We design two self-supervised pretraining objectives from two meaningful aspects, \textit{i.e.}, locally denoising the perturbed text earlier and globally learning better sentence representations, which are easy-to-implement and model-agnostic.

-\item Empirical experiments upon both NLU and NLG tasks validate the effectiveness and universality of E2S2.
-Quantitative analysis and in-depth discussion provide some insight into where the improvements come from. \end{itemize}
+\item Extensive experiments upon both NLU and NLG tasks validate the effectiveness and universality of E2S2.
+Quantitative analysis and in-depth discussion provide some insights into where the improvements come from. \end{itemize}